John Cage / Ryoji Ikeda But what about the noise of crumpling paper (1985 / 2021) 15’

 With 100 cymbals, Ryoji Ikeda dives us into the abyss of vibration.
 A unique listening experience.

-The concert opens with the sound portrait that John Cage dedicated to Hans Arp, from Strasbourg, on the occasion of the centenary of his birth.
-The American composer considered the co-founder of the Dada movement as a model, particularly for his relationship to nature and his cosmogonic conception of art.
-The result is this conceptual, machine-typed score offered to the Percussions de Strasbourg in 1986, where the musical language is reduced to five typographical signs.
-A minimal work, made of environmental rustle, which in the same way as 100 cymbals, solicits a deep listening.
+The concert opens with a sound portrait that John Cage dedicated to Hans Arp of Strasbourg on the occasion of the centenary of his birth.
+The American composer considered the co-founder of the Dada movement as a model, especially for his relationship to nature and his cosmogonic conception of art.
+The result is this conceptual, machine-typed score offered to the Percussions de Strasbourg in 1986, in which the musical language is reduced to five typographical signs.
+A minimal work, made of environmental rustlings, which in the same way as 100 cymbals, solicits a deep listening.

 Ryoji Ikeda had already signified his filiation with John Cage with a plastic version of the famous 4’33”, in the form of a painting made of a 16 mm film.
 For this new work on the father of musical experimentation, Ryoji Ikeda has chosen to replace the elements initially used such as wood, water, glass or metal by instruments from Japanese culture.
 Similar to two rectangular pieces of wood that are slammed or rubbed together, hyōshigis are traditionally used during certain ritual or daily ceremonies in Japan.
 Here, with no effects or microphones, the sound unfolds only in the form of impulses or rubbing, in a precise gesture of acoustic purity.
 The simplicity and reduction of materials, combined with subtle variations, reveals the compositional structure of the piece.
 The stripping down of sonorities to white noise or delicate frictions of wood highlights the special place given to silence in John Cage’s work, as well as to the natural environment and the different rhythms of water that the artist mentioned in his score: “Arp was stimulated by water (the sea, lakes, running water such as river water) and forests.”